Shackleton – The Greatest Ever Explorer?

 The Anglo-Irish explorer, Sir Ernest Shackleton was one of the leading men of what’s known as the ‘Heroic Age of Antarctic Exploration’, and is a worthy contender for being the greatest ever explorer.
 Here’s why:

-Shackleton was a principle figure of the ‘heroic age of Antarctic exploration – having been involved in a total of four polar expeditions and leading 3 of them.
+Shackleton was a principal figure of the ‘heroic age of Antarctic exploration – having been involved in a total of four polar expeditions and leading 3 of them.

 His first experience of the great white continent was in 1901 to 1903 as a 3rd officer aboard Captain Scott’s RRS Discovery where he took part in one of the first marches to the south pole.